April Month of Troublemaking Workshops

 How to Defend Your Co-workers in Disciplinary Meetings (Thursday April 29: 6 PM EDT)

 Stewards are the backbone of every union, defending their co-workers when they are needed most.
 In this workshop we will review how stewards can use their special rights and protections to effectively advocate for their coworkers in investigatory interviews.
 We will also discuss how to handle supervisors who are trying to put you off or trip you up.
-Facilitators: Chris Brooks and Stefanie Frey, NewsGuild of New York
+Facilitators: Chris Brooks and Stefanie Frey, NewsGuild of New York.
+Note: Registration is now CLOSED for this session.

 Are you beating your head against the wall trying to get other workers involved?
 This workshop is for you.
 Hear success stories from those who’ve turned their workplaces around and turned apathy into action.
 Learn practical organizing tools for engaging your co-workers, taking action, and getting results.